-Primrose Schools® is helps lift some of the pressure from parents’ shoulders.
-In addition to following stringent health and safety protocols to help prevent the transmission of COVID-19 and its variants, Primrose Schools is focused on the many aspects of child development that overworked parents can’t fully address alone.
+Primrose Schools® is here to helps lift some of the pressure from parents’ shoulders.
+In Primrose schools, teachers are focused on the many aspects of child development that overworked parents can’t fully address alone.

 “Children thrive when they are in a predictable environment.
 And the environment in a Primrose school is consistent,” says Dr. Maria Shaheen, senior director of early childhood education for Primrose Schools.
 “There’s an established routine.
 It gives children a sense of security and confidence.
 While the world around the child may be changing, Primrose has not faltered and is a source of comfort for the developing child.”

 Read on to learn how Primrose Schools fosters child development every day.

 Any parent of a little one can tell you that you could spend all day following a small child around the house while they investigate, touch and move objects.
 Primrose helps fulfill this need to move and explore with classrooms designed with children’s safety and learning in mind.

 “Everything in the classroom is built to foster the child’s physical, social, emotional, cognitive and language development,” Shaheen says.
 “It’s purposeful, interactive and safe.
 It is designed to fully engage a child’s sense of wonder.”

 Children at Primrose schools move their bodies throughout the day, both indoors and outdoors, building a sense of balance and body control.
 The Thumbs Up!® program focuses on guiding physical development and motor skills for the active child in a safe, developmentally appropriate and holistic way.

-Additionally, twice a day, children receive music lessons through the Harmony & Heart® program, which encourages them to “experience music with their bodies” through dancing, clapping or stomping their feet, Shaheen says.
+Additionally, twice a day, children enjoy music through the Harmony & Heart® program, which encourages them to “experience music with their bodies” through dancing, clapping or stomping their feet, Shaheen says.
 Now families can get a peek inside the classroom and stream the music from our Harmony & Heart program anytime, anywhere.

 “Children are encouraged to make their own discoveries,” Shaheen says.